CHILD CUSTODY & VISITATION

 Leading Illinois Child Custody Lawyer

 Child custody is one of the most highly contested and emotionally charged family law issues parents can experience.
 At Weller Law LLC in Belleville, Illinois, we are focused on creating parenting time (f/k/a visitation) and parental responsibility/decision-making (f/k/a custody) agreements that preserve the special relationship between parents and their children.

 The sooner you call, the better.
 Before custody discussions turn into a heated courtroom battle, contact us.
 Call 618-277-3476 today.

 We have handled hundreds of parenting time and parental responsibility (formerly known as child custody and visitation) cases involving both divorcing and unwed parents.
-As a mediator and guardian ad litem, attorneys Stan Weller and Kaitlyn Rausch will also work to help you resolve your parenting time dispute outside of the courtroom.
+As a mediator and guardian ad litem, attorneys Stan Weller and Christopher B. Smith (GAL only) will also work to help you resolve your parenting time dispute outside of the courtroom.
 However, if you and your child’s other parent are unable to come to an agreement, we will fight hard to help you achieve the best possible results.